 Tai chi is often described as “meditation in motion,” but it might well be called “medication in motion.”
 There is growing evidence that this mind-body practice, which originated in China as a martial art, has value in treating or preventing many health issues.
 And you can get started even if you aren’t in top shape or the best of health.

-In this low-impact, slow-motion exercise, you go without pausing through a series of motions named for animal actions — for example, “white crane spreads its wings”.
+In this low-impact, slow-motion exercise, you move without pausing through a series of motions named for animal actions — for example, “white crane spreads its wings”.
 As you move, you breathe deeply and naturally, focusing your attention in your dantien (center of gravity or moving center) which provides the experience of feeling your body all at once rather than a bunch of ‘parts’ that you have to coordinate with the brain in your head.
-Tai chi differs from other types of exercise in several respects.
+Tai Chi differs from other types of exercise in several respects.
 The movements are usually circular and never forced and the muscles are relaxed rather than tensed.
-And, you are always actively receptive and reaching toward heaven with you head while simultaneously sinking your sacrum (last vertebral segment of the spinal column) down toward the center of the Earth.
+And, you are always actively receptive and reaching toward ‘heaven’ with you head while simultaneously sinking your sacrum (last vertebral segment of the spinal column) down toward the center of the Earth.
 Tai chi can be easily adapted for anyone.
+And it embodies all the principles that are required for singing and listening well, which all singers must develop (the musician’s ear).

 David Delaney began studying Tai Chi at the School of Tai Chi, Inc. in the early 1980s in New York City with Tai Chi Foundation Legacy Holder Margaret Matsumoto under the direction of Professor Patrick Watson (Yang Style Short Form as synthesized by Doctor Cheng Man-ch’ing).
 David has taught Tai Chi to the public since 1992 and has developed a synoptic method of training singers in the somatic-motor skills and principles derived from Tai Chi that are also needed by the singer who sings for live audiences and wants to achieve mastery of her body-voice-mind as well as improve health, build resilience, and manage the stress that sining for live audiences can arouse.